Anya Marchenko

 My research interests lie in applied microeconomics.

-During Fall 2025 I will be a visiting PhD student at the University of Chicago.
+In 2025-26 I am a visiting PhD student at the University of Chicago.

 R&R at Strategic Management Journal